Abdulhye11/laptop-price-api/README.md

-# 💻 Pakistan Laptop Price Predictor
+# 💻Second hand Laptop Price Predictor in Pakistan

 A machine learning web application that predicts the price of used laptops in Pakistan.